Audi Q3 review - MPG, CO2 and running costs

 - 1Audi Q3 reviewThe Audi Q3 is a BMW X1 rival that has bags of style, impressive tech and makes a great all-rounder

-- 3MPG, CO2 and Running Costs - currently readingEconomy figures are unconfirmed, but running costs should be appropriate to each model’s performance
+- 3MPG, CO2 and Running Costs - currently readingEconomy figures are decent, while running costs should be appropriate to each model’s performance

 - 6Reliability and SafetyThe Q3 gets top marks for safety, but reliability reports aren’t great across the Audi range